zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

        ...
     }

-Dynamic interrupts require the :option:`CONFIG_DYNAMIC_INTERRUPTS` option to be enabled.
+Dynamic interrupts require the :kconfig:`CONFIG_DYNAMIC_INTERRUPTS` option to be enabled.
 Removing or re-configuring a dynamic interrupt is currently unsupported.